You are listening to the Sean Hannity Radio Show Podcast.

 So what I read, Mr. Secretary, were statements of the ranking member and Democratic colleagues on how administration witnesses should be treated, not necessarily the way they will be treated.

-So the time belongs to the gentlelady from California, but I assure you majority members will allow you to answer the question when it is our time.
+So the time belongs to the gentlelady from California, but I assure you, majority members will allow you to answer the question when it is our time.

-So uh what I was saying is that we have provided substantial information.
+Okay, so what I was saying is that we have provided substantial information.

 We believe there's significant overlap.